56 High Street once The Coach and Horses

 Originally called the Waggon & Horses

 Early reports suggest that the Coach and Horses pub dates from C16.
 However that was the pub, no longer existing, off the west side of the High Street owned by John Northfield/Reynolds family (see post for The Green Man).
+James Edwards was the registered licensee from at least 1777 to 1800.
 A new pub was built on the east side of the High Street by James Northfield in the early C19 after the land had been freed up by enclosure in 1802.
 It had been Common Land, called The Green, allocated to James Beard but James Northfield took over the land and pub in Jan 1819.
 He owned the pub until his death in 1839 when William Ekin became the new owner.
 It was originally called the Waggon and Horses and its name seems to have changed in the 1870s to the Coach & Horses although several later documents used both names.

 The auction notice in the Cambridge Independent Press of 6 July 1839 describes it as: